marcelpatrick/3rdPersonV2/README.md

 In Unreal, Blueprints, GameMode, Select GameMode base class, select our BP_ShooterGameMode class.

-# 2: Create Sub-Components: Gun Component
+# 2: Create Sub-Components

+- Create a new BP class derived from BP_ShooterCharacter to be our BP_PlayerShooterCharacter, our main player.
 - Create a c++ gun component of actor type.
 - Create a BP subclass based on this c++ class: BP_Rifle
 - Add components in the Gun actor: Root and Mesh attached to the root